brimdata/super/book/src/dev/integrations/zeek/types.md

 ## Type-Specific Details

-As `super` acts as a reference implementation for SuperDB storage formats such as SUP and BSUP, it's helpful to understand how it reads the following Zeek data types into readable text equivalents in the SUP format, then writes them back out again in the Zeek TSV log format.
+As `super` acts as a reference implementation for SuperDB storage formats such as TSUP and BSUP, it's helpful to understand how it reads the following Zeek data types into readable text equivalents in the TSUP format, then writes them back out again in the Zeek TSV log format.
 Other implementations of the Zed storage formats (should they exist) may handle these differently.